-- 4.85 Once CCCS has issued a notice setting out its Statement of Decision (Provisional), the merger parties can apply in writing to the Minister for Trade and Industry for the merger situation to be exempted on public interest considerations.
-The parties should provide CCCS with a copy of their submissions to the Minister to CCCS.42 - 4.86 Should the application to the Minister for Trade and Industry not be successful and having taken into account any oral and written representations made by the merger parties, CCCS will take a final decision on the merger.
+- 4.87 Should the application to the Minister for Trade and Industry not be successful and having taken into account any oral and written representations made by the merger parties, CCCS will take a final decision on the merger.
 If CCCS makes an unfavourable decision, it will give notice of the decision to the merger parties and publish the decision on the public register.
 Before publishing the decision, the merger parties (and, where relevant, third parties) will be given an opportunity to indicate whether or not there is any confidential information in the decision.
-If CCCS agrees with the confidentiality claim, the confidential information will be redacted before the decision is published. - 4.87 CCCS may also issue directions to remedy, mitigate or eliminate the adverse effects arising from the merger situation.43 Reference should be made to the relevant paragraphs of CCCS Guidelines on Remedies, Directions and Penalties pertaining to the enforcement of directions.
+If CCCS agrees with the confidentiality claim, the confidential information will be redacted before the decision is published. - 4.88 CCCS may also issue directions to remedy, mitigate or eliminate the adverse effects arising from the merger situation.
+Reference should be made to the relevant paragraphs of CCCS Guidelines on Directions and Remedies pertaining to the enforcement of directions.